Purplelume/SVG-logo-maker/README.md

 Same as usage instructions.
 So: "node index.js" in the terminal on the correct folder.

 ## Do you have any questions
-Don't esitate to reach me at my GitHub (Purplelume) or reach out at my email address: sample.gmail.com
+Don't esitate to reach me at my GitHub (https://github.com/Purplelume) or reach out at my email address: sample.gmail.com

 ## Video Walktrought
 [Link to the video](https://drive.google.com/file/d/1HqnI-FNCR1hKD7nYlJNygxgcH174OWRK/view)